Are you here because you’re feeling a little bit of death anxiety?

 Maybe with the following 6 perspectives we can befriend him.

-1) We never actually die
+1) Death is not the end because we never actually die

 The infinitely wise Stoic philosopher Epicurus said: